Report: Seattle Seahawks Trade Russell Wilson to Denver Broncos

-Report: Russell Wilson traded to Broncos in blockbuster deal originally appeared on NBC Sports Chicago
+Report: Russell Wilson traded to Broncos in blockbuster deal originally appeared on NBC Sports Washington

 Russell Wilson is on the move.